Danville woman dies after she was bitten while strolling on the Riverwalk. Her friend thinks it was the kissing bug.

 Hudgins recalled her friend’s high spirits the morning before their fateful walk at the Riverwalk Trial.

-"That morning when she got in the car, she said she felt so good," Hudgins said, adding that they talked to each other four or five times a day.
+“That morning when she got in the car, she said she felt so good,” Hudgins said, adding they talked to each other four or five times per day.

 Evelyn Wooten had worked at Dan River Inc. textile and fabric finishing company until she retired and also worked at Food Lion at Ballou Park and in Tightsqueeze in Pittsylvania County.